-A parent should contact the school nurse if a student has been diagnosed with COVID-19 or may have COVID-19.
+A parent should contact the school nurse if a student has been diagnosed with COVID.

 A full list of conditions for which the school must exclude children can be obtained from the school nurse.

 If a student becomes ill during the school day, and the school nurse determines that the child should go home, the nurse will contact the parent.